Raivis80/First-Milestone-Project/README.md

   NavBar is Fully responsive, with 3 designs.. one for desktop computers, one for tablet devices and one for mobile devices.

-  NavBar Features - "Site Link Block Element" To Help navigate the site "Social Media Links element" displays link icons to various social media platforms and Clickable "Brand link block element" once clicked owuld reload the page.
+  NavBar Features - "Site Link Block Element" To Help navigate the site, "Social Media Links element" displays link icons to various social media platforms and Clickable "Brand link block element" once clicked owuld reload the page.

   NavBar has display Property "Fixed" As you scroll, it will remain fixed to the top of your browser's viewport.

 - #### **Home Page Design**
    Large background Image spans the full width across the whole viewport size Horizontally and shrinks in size as viewport decreases.
+Hero background image and color overlay creates a better background for text, while being more interesting than a solid background color.

-   Gradient-efect-overlay was used over image to blend Image with NavBar and website background color.
-Gradient-efect-overlay was palced over image using CSS property "position:absolute" and
+   Gradient-efect-overlay was used over the background image to blend background Image color and NavBar color to the website background.
+Gradient-efect-overlay was palced over background image using CSS declaration "position:absolute" and

-   CSS property "position:relative" for Gradient-efect-overlay to position over the image"
+   CSS declaration "position:relative" for Gradient-efect-overlay to position over the image"

    Home Page Large font was set CSS property min & max font size, that is responsive to all other browser sizes.
 Positioning text over image with CSS property  "position: absolute" along with CSS property "z-index".